Karawatha Forest Park in Karawatha

 Karawatha Forest Park

 Karawatha Forest Park on the southern edge of Brisbane is an important wildlife refuge for a large number of flora and fauna including threatened and endangered species.
-The 1000 hectares of bush is one of the city’s largest areas of remnant bushland and is home to a new Discovery Centre, walking trails, picnic facilities and a wonderful natural play area.
+The 1000 hectares of bush is one of the city’s largest areas of remnant bushland and is home to a Discovery Centre, walking trails, picnic facilities and a wonderful natural play area.

 The main entrance to Karawatha Forest Park is on Acacia Road.
 From here you can access the Discovery Centre, picnic lawn, nature play area and walking tracks.
 Karawatha Forest Park is beautiful.
 The scrubby bush around the car park opens up to a large picnic lawn dotted with tall eucalypts that cast dappled patches of shade across the lush green lawn.